Bayesian-LoRA: Probabilistic Low-Rank Adaptation of Large Language Models: Effect of Monte Carlo Samples on Accuracy and Uncertainty

 \section{Effect of Monte Carlo Samples on Accuracy and Uncertainty}

+{ In this section, we analyze how the number of Monte Carlo samples $N$ affects predictive accuracy and uncertainty for the in-distribution (ID) OBQA dataset and the out-of-distribution (OoD) ARC dataset at a fixed checkpoint, consistent with the OoD protocol of Table~\ref{table:ood_train} (trained on OBQA; ARC is a shifted evaluation set).
+For each $N$, we report accuracy (ACC), negative log-likelihood (NLL), expected calibration error (ECE; 15 bins), and the average per-batch inference time. }

-{ Figure~\ref{fig:mc-samples} shows the relative changes in ACC, NLL, ECE and inference time with respect to $S=1$ for both ARC (ID) and OBQA (OOD).
-As $S$ increases, the inference time grows almost linearly and reaches close to an order-of-magnitude increase between $S=1$ and $S=10$.
-On the ARC (ID) data, ACC, NLL and ECE vary only within a very narrow range once $S \geq 2$, and mostly fluctuate rather than improving systematically.
-On the OBQA (OOD) data, larger $S$ yields slightly lower NLL/ECE and marginally more stable accuracy, consistent with reduced Monte Carlo noise in the predictive distribution.
-However, the gains beyond $S=2$--$4$ remain small compared to the additional latency, which supports our practical recommendation of using $S=2$--$4$ as a good trade-off between uncertainty quality and computational cost. }
+As shown in Tables~\ref{tab:mc-ood} and~\ref{tab:mc-id}, inference time grows approximately linearly with $N$.
+On the OoD data (ARC), ACC, NLL, and ECE stabilize once $N \geq 2$, with only minor fluctuations beyond that point.
+On the ID data (OBQA), increasing $N$ yields slightly lower NLL and ECE, consistent with reduced Monte Carlo noise in the predictive distribution.
+However, the gains beyond $\text{N}=2$--$4$ are marginal compared to the additional latency, supporting our practical recommendation of $\text{N}=2$--$4$ as a good trade-off between uncertainty quality and computational cost.